 For classrooms that do not have permanent technology installed, FIDM offers portable technology carts and podiums across all four campuses that feature a computer CPU and projector.
-There are laptop carts that offer 24 laptops for student use on the Los Angeles campus.
+There are laptop carts that offer laptops for classroom use on the Los Angeles campus.